miguel-aalonso/lowcost_P50/README.md

 To address this, we propose a low-cost optical method using USB microscopes and simple tools to measure P50 in stems.
 This approach is designed to be affordable and applicable in resource-limited regions, particularly in biodiversity-rich areas of the global South.
 We validated the method by comparing P50 in two contrasting woody species and evaluated its cost-effectiveness.

 This is the accompanying GitHub page for the article "*A low-cost protocol for the optical method of vulnerability curves to calculate P50*" submitted to the Journal *Applications in Plant Sciences*.
 This repository contains the Python source code required to operate the USB microscopes used in the protocol.

+The file **materials_and_methods.md** contains the protocol for preparing plants and obtaining water potential.
+It includes a link to all the products/items used in the experiment.

+The files *calibrate_camera_Journal_version.py* and *camera_image_acquisition_Journal_version.py* contain the Python source code to replicate the results presented in the journal article.